zenxha/kpop/README.md

 # How It's Made
 ## Theme Section (5pt)
-- [Quote Page](https://p3cowboys.nighthawkcodingsociety.com/quote/) (+0.5pt User interaction, +0.5pt Technical, +1pt Fun)
+- [Find Similar Songs Page](https://p3cowboys.nighthawkcodingsociety.com/quote/) (+0.5pt User interaction, +0.5pt Technical, +1pt Fun)
-    - Quote page demonstrates usage and display of [online APIs](https://github.com/TMarwah/P3Cowboys/blob/e641f16f5d17751b83b95b243ae1013c0167d6c7/main.py#L31)
+    - This page demonstrates usage and display of [online APIs that take parametrs](https://github.com/zenxha/kpop/blob/main/view/komay/classes/getsongs.py#L20)
-    - User can refresh the page to get a new response each time
-    - Quotes add to the theme of the project by giving users inspirational quotes to help with their buisness ideas
+    - User can input an Artist and the Track name as well as how they want the list sorted.
+The response displays song cards that the user can listen to.
+These cares provide info such as wear to listen and popularity info.
+    - As a music-focused site, this page helps users find new songs if they ever want new songs that are similar to the ones they are currently listening to
-- [Upload Page](https://github.com/TMarwah/P3Cowboys/blob/main/Cowboys/Allen/templates/upload.html) (+0.5pt User interaction, +0.5pt Technical, +1pt Fun)
+- [Home page](https://github.com/TMarwah/P3Cowboys/blob/main/Cowboys/Allen/templates/upload.html) (+0.5pt User interaction, +0.5pt Technical, +1pt Fun)
-    - Upload page demonstrates usage and display of user interaction
-    - User can upload their websites advertisement and then it will be viewable from the "Browse" page
+    - Has two functions.
+One, users can submit links to their spotify playlist that they want to share with the world.
+    - Two, they can browse through other users' random submitted spotify playlists with a click of a button
+    - Using jquery [GET requests](https://github.com/zenxha/kpop/blob/main/templates/index.html#L90) to our own [API endpoint](https://github.com/zenxha/kpop/blob/main/view/api/app.py#L37-L51), we avoid having to refresh the page for new playlists by dynamically editing the DOM
-    - This relates to the theme as it is the main point of interaction for the advertisements to be posted
+    - This relates to the theme as it allows users to share music with the world
 - Database (+0.5pt User interaction, +0.5pt Technical)
     - This code shows the database that takes the user input from the upload page and connects it to the browse page.
     - [Link to full code for app.py](https://github.com/TMarwah/P3Cowboys/blob/main/Cowboys/Allen/app.py)